-The 2021 corporate annual general meeting season will soon begin, and that means it's time to vote your proxy ballots.
+The 2022 corporate annual general meeting season has begun, and that means it's time to vote your proxy ballots.
 So why is this important?

 The shareholder proposal process allows both large and small shareholders to alert corporate boards and the investor community to their concerns and to request timely action on emerging, or neglected, issues.
 A key element of process allows shareholders who meet certain criteria to submit proposals for inclusion in the company’s proxy statement for a vote by all shareholders holding voting shares.
 Every year, members of the ICCR community file between 300 - 500 of these shareholder proposals on a range of environmental, social, and governance (ESG) issues.